dherman/float.js/README.md

 ## float.js

-A little mirror class for introspecting the bit-patterns of floating-point numbers using typed arrays.
+A little mirror class for introspecting the bit-patterns of JS numbers using typed arrays.

 Example: